Palestinian Return Centre: Conferences

 On 7 May 2005, the PRC, along with the Palestinian Association in Austria and the Expatriate Society in Austria, organised a conference in Vienna titled "Palestine: Land and People - an integral and indivisible unit.
 No to the racist wall in Palestine".
 Representatives and delegations of Palestinian communities from 21 European countries attended, along with members of the Arab diplomatic corps in Austria, Austrian government officials, and members of Arab and Muslim communities.

 In March 2006, the PRC held a seminar at the Brunei Lecture Theatre, University of London, with the participation of Palestinian organisations and individuals from both official and non-governmental sectors.
 The seminar was titled "Towards an effective role for the Palestinians abroad in supporting the independence of the economy at home" and was opened by PRC Director Majed al-Zeer.

 On 6 May 2006, the Fourth Palestinians in Europe Conference was held in Malmö, Sweden, under the title "Deep rooted Identity and Firm Adherence to their Rights".
 The event was organised by the PRC and hosted by the Adalah Centre in Sweden, with approximately 5,000 attendees, including delegations from across Europe and representatives of various Palestinian associations and organisations.

 The Seventh Palestinians in Europe Conference took place on 2 May 2009 in Milan, Italy, under the theme "Return is a right, no Consent and no Concession".
 It was attended by thousands of Palestinians from across Europe, along with Palestinian political figures, public personalities, and representatives of Arab, Islamic, and European institutions.

 In 2011, the PRC hosted its annual conference in London as part of the second Palestine Memorial Week.
 Speakers included Dr. Ghada Karmi, who described the Nakba as an ongoing process, and Dr. Salman Abu Sitta, who presented research on the 1948 displacement of Palestinians and proposals for refugee return.

 The third Palestine Memorial Week, organised by the PRC, was held from 16 to 23 January 2012.
 Events took place across British universities and at the UK Houses of Parliament, focusing on commemorating Palestinian victims, including those from the recent war in Gaza.

+In 2013, Labour MP Jeremy Corbyn spoke at a meeting convened by the Palestinian Return Centre regarding the importance of history and of how necessary it was for people to understand the origins of the conflict between Israelis and Palestinians.